papontem/33_2_JS_Async_Code_Promises_Exercise/README.md

 ## How To Run
 - Download a clone of this repo
-- open the index.html file ocaly from your preffered browser.
+- open the index.html file localy from your preffered browser.